Dr. Saul Ebema

 Emotional intelligence is a preventative factor.
 It is defined as the ability to perceive and express emotions.
-It enables the Hospice chaplain to understand his/her own emotions and the patient’s emotions and then apply this understanding to the therapeutic process.
+It enables you as the hospice care worker to understand your own emotions and the patient’s emotions and then apply this understanding to the therapeutic process.

 Daniel Goleman in his 1995 publication “Emotional Intelligence: Why it can matter more than IQ” described emotional intelligence as having five parts:

 - Self-awareness: Recognizing one’s moods and emotions and their effect on others.

 - Self-regulation: Using emotional knowledge to prevent moods or emotions from causing impulsive behavior.

 - Internal motivation: Taking action or making decisions as a result of an inner drive (rather than for immediate rewards such as monetary gain).
 This drive can be based on optimism, curiosity, ambition, or personal ideals.

 - Empathy: Understanding the emotions of others and using this knowledge to respond to people based on their emotional state.